-Matic Horvat, 25, is in the third year of a PhD project working on the problem of machine translation between languages.
+Dr Matic Horvat (G12) completed a PhD project working on the problem of machine translation between languages.

 Originally from Ljubljana, Slovenia, Matic first arrived at Churchill in 2012 to study for an MPhil in Advanced Computer science and immediately felt at home in the Churchill’s College community.
 However, whilst his MPhil was funded by a Slovenian government fund it took time to secure funding from three different sources before he could finally take up his PhD.
 Churchill College was the first to offer financial support and this proved to be crucial in helping secure additional funding from the EPRC and Qualcomm.

 Matic believes that without the crucial offer of support from Churchill it would not have been possible to take up his PhD.
 He has also received small grants from Churchill ranging from £200–£300 to enable him to advance his learning and share knowledge by attending the EACL Conference (European Association for Computational Linguistics) in 2014 and the IWCS (International Workshop on Computational Semantics) in 2015.